Special Report — March 2026 · Updated May 29, 2026

 Related reports: How We Score 28 Industries | Your Business Is About to Become Invisible | What Wall Street's $40 Trillion Runs On

 Enterprise AI adoption data referenced from Bain & Company Q1 2026 survey, Microsoft Work Trend Index, and McKinsey Global Institute.
 Hardware roadmap references from Apple, Qualcomm, and Intel public presentations.
-All industry analysis reflects data available as of March 2026, drawn from our proprietary cross-industry engine tracking 28 sectors.
+May 2026 update sources: METR, Time Horizon 1.1 (task-completion time-horizon trend); Anthropic, “Introducing Claude Opus 4.8” and MarkTechPost coverage (Dynamic Workflows, Bun Zig-to-Rust migration — vendor-reported figures).
+All industry analysis reflects data available as of May 2026, drawn from our proprietary cross-industry engine tracking 28 sectors.

 This is educational analysis, not investment advice.
 Historical adoption patterns do not guarantee future outcomes.
 All investment decisions should be made with professional guidance appropriate to your financial situation.